 Bathrooms are one of the most frequented rooms in the house.
 Most of us start our days in the bathroom — brushing our teeth and getting ready for the day ahead — and end them with a relaxing shower or bath.
-In fact, we spend so much time in the bathroom that home renovation experts say a bathroom remodel is one of the best investments you can make in your home.
+In fact, we spend so much time in the bathroom that home renovation experts say a you can make in your home.

 But even if there are no plans of putting your home on the market anytime soon, a bathroom makeover may be in order.
 From outdated hardware to leaky faucets and grubby tiles, there are many obvious (and sometimes subtle) indications that it may be time to revamp your bathroom.

 1) The lighting in your bathroom is off.

 Most of us spend at least a fraction of our mornings in the bathroom getting ready.
 We shave, do our hair, and put on makeup, but it can be difficult to look your best if the bathroom has bad lighting.
 A cost-efficient bathroom upgrade can be as simple as changing out the lightbulbs or light fixtures.
 Adding recessed lighting is a simple way to brighten up the room while simultaneously making a small area appear larger.